Guide

 1. Ask everyone, not just the delighted

 If you only ask when someone raves, you’ll ask twice a month.
-Make the ask part of closing every job — the mediocre reviews you fear mostly don’t materialize, and volume plus recency is what moves your ranking in the map pack.
+Make the ask part of closing every job.
+The mediocre reviews you’re bracing for mostly don’t materialize, and volume plus recency is what moves your ranking in the map pack.

 2. Ask at the peak moment

-The best moment is within an hour of finishing — the fixed faucet still feels like magic.
-By tomorrow it’s just a faucet.
-This is exactly why automation beats memory.
+The best moment is within an hour of finishing, while the fixed faucet still feels like magic.
+By tomorrow it’s just a faucet that works, the way faucets are supposed to.
+Which is exactly why automation beats memory here.

 3. Make it one tap

-Text beats email (people open texts).
-The message should contain your direct Google review link — not your website, not “find us on Google.”
-One tap → star rating screen.
+Text beats email, because people actually open texts.
+The message should carry your direct Google review link, not your website and not “find us on Google.”
+One tap and they’re looking at the star rating screen.

 4. Automate the ask

 This is where your field software earns its money.
-Housecall Pro has review automation built in (it sends the request when the job closes).
+Housecall Pro has review automation built in, and it fires the request the moment the job closes.
 Jobber pairs job-completion workflows with follow-up messages.
-Whatever you use: configure it once, and every completed job asks for its review, forever, without you thinking about it.
+Whatever you’re on, configure it once and every completed job asks for its own review from then on, without you thinking about it again.

-Replies are free marketing read by every future customer.
-Thank the good ones by name and service (“Glad the AC install went smoothly, Maria!”) — it doubles as SEO.
-For bad ones: stay calm, own what’s yours, take it offline.
-A gracious reply to an unfair review wins you more customers than ten perfect ratings.
+Replies are free marketing, read by every future customer.
+Thank the good ones by name and by service (“Glad the AC install went smoothly, Maria!”), which doubles as SEO.
+For the bad ones: stay calm, own what’s yours, take it offline.
+A gracious reply to an unfair review wins you more customers than ten perfect ratings ever will.

 6. Never, ever buy or fake reviews

 Beyond ethics: Google’s detection is good, penalties (including listing suspension) are brutal, and the FTC fines fake-review schemes.
-Also don’t “review-gate” (only asking happy customers via a filter screen) — it violates Google’s policies.
+Also don’t “review-gate” by asking happy customers through a filter screen first, which violates Google’s policies.
 The honest system above outperforms the shady one anyway.

 What results to expect (honestly)

-With a one-tap automated ask, a meaningful share of completed jobs converts to reviews — enough that a busy solo operator can add dozens of reviews in a season where they used to add three.
-Recency matters as much as volume: a steady drip beats a burst.
-Expect the map-pack needle to move over months, not days.
+With a one-tap automated ask, a meaningful share of completed jobs converts to reviews.
+Enough that a busy solo operator can add dozens in a season where they used to add three.
+Recency matters as much as volume, so a steady drip beats a burst, and the map-pack needle moves over months rather than days.
+If someone promises you faster than that, they’re selling something.

 Quick questions people always ask

 Should I offer a discount for reviews?
-No — incentivized reviews violate Google’s policies and FTC rules.
-The incentive is doing great work and making the ask effortless.
+No. Incentivized reviews violate Google’s policies and FTC rules.
+Your incentive is doing great work and making the ask effortless.

 What if I get a fake or malicious review?
 Reply calmly for the audience, then flag it through your Business Profile for removal.
 Don’t fight in public.